Rule 173-39-02.1 | ODA provider certification: adult day service.

 (f) The center has at least one working toilet for every ten individuals present that the center serves (not just individuals who are enrolled in an ODA-administered program) and at least one wheelchair-accessible toilet.

-(g) If the center seeks certification to provide intensive ADS, the center has bathing facilities suitable to the needs of individuals who require intensive ADS.
+(g) If the center seeks certification to provide intensive ADS, the center has bathing facilities suitable to the needs of individuals who need intensive ADS.

 (4) Staffing levels: